Ferlab-Ste-Justine/openstack-zeppelin/README.md

 - s3_secret: S3 access key that zeppelin will use to authentify itself to the S3 provider.

-- s3_endpoint: The api endpoint of the S3 provider that zeppelin will use.
+- s3_url: url of the S3 provider that zeppelin will use.

 - hive_metastore_url: Url of the hive metastore that zeppelin will use.

+- spark_sql_warehouse_dir: S3 path of the spark sql warehouse

+- notebook_s3_bucket: S3 bucket under which zeppelin will store its notebooks

 # Output Variables